-BR Arousal index is the number of breathing related arousals (apnea, hypopnea, snoring & RERAs) multiplied by the # hours of sleep.
+- BR Arousal Index is the number of breathing related arousals (apnea, hypopnea, snoring, and other Respiratory Event-Related Arousals) multiplied by the # hours of sleep.

-Compliance software provides data such as patient hours, total machine operating hours, your pressure setting, and pressure relief information.
-Advance software includes compliance data and provides more detail such as AHI (Apnea/Hypopnea Index), Leakage, most pressure used, and a detailed usage histogram.
+Compliance software provides data such as patient hours, total machine operating hours, pressure setting, and pressure relief information.
+Advance software includes compliance data, as well as more detailed data such as AHI (Apnea/Hypopnea Index), leakage, average pressure, and a graphical representation of data.

 Compliance software is available with some standard CPAP machines.
-Advanced software is available with most top of the line CPAP machines, APAPs, and Bi-level machines as well.
+Advanced software is available with most top of the line CPAP machines, APAP machines, and BiLevel machines.

-CPAP software allows the downloading of information from certain CPAP machines.
+- CPAP software allows for the downloading of information from certain CPAP machines.
 Information on breathing, pressure levels delivered, apneas, etc. is available to help determine the effectiveness of CPAP therapy.
 Software is not required to operate a CPAP machine.
-CPAP Software also provides more data than obtained through the on screen display or SmartCode.
-The CPAP Software also allows you and your doctor to drill into any night of data recorded and view the data on an hour by hour basis.
+CPAP software provides more data than the information obtained through the on-screen display or SmartCode.
+Also, the software allows you and your doctor to view any night of recorded data by revealing results on an hour by hour basis.

-Some CPAP manufacturer maintains a proprietary software package that is only compatible with their machines.
+Some CPAP manufacturers maintains a proprietary software package that is only compatible with their machines.

 Here is a list of each manufacturer and the name of its related full data software:

-Usage Threshold: Determines the minimum amount of time that the patient must use the device to be logged as a compliant day.
+Usage Threshold: Determines the minimum amount of time that the patient must use the device, in order to be logged as compliant.
 Device settings allow for 4 or 5 hours, with 4 hours being the default setting.
 This setting can be changed in the device clinical set-up menu.

 Days at Least X Hours: Shows the number of days in the timeframe where the total usage within each day is at least X hours.
 "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.

-% Days at Least X Hours: Shows the percentage of days in the timeframe where the total usage within each day is at least X hours.
-"X" represents the 'Usage Threshold' setting in the patient's device.
+% Days at Least X Hours: Shows the percentage of days in the timeframe when the total usage within each day is at least X hours.
+The "X" represents the 'Usage Threshold' setting in the patient's device.
 For this calculation, all usage within a 24-hour period is recorded.